jube-home/www.jube.io/_pages/advanced-analytics-with-r-training.md

 - Integration to the Operation (Outputting Reports and API's)

 <div class="hero__subscribe">
-  <a href="https://calendly.com/richard-churchman-jube/30min" class="button button--primary section-button">Book a Trainer Consultation</a>
+  <a href="https://calendly.com/richard-churchman-jube/30min" class="button button--primary section-button">Book a Call</a>
 </div>
 ---
 ## **Fees:**